railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_access.rst

 .. note:: FTP server

-   These comments about an FTP server may appear a bit technical, but it's just a general standard for getting hold of files without worrying too much about the platform standards (Windows, Mac, Linux, or other Unix-like system).
+   These comments about an FTP server may appear a bit technical, but it is just a general standard for getting hold of files without worrying too much about the platform standards (Windows, Mac, Linux, or other Unix-like system).
    So FTP is just a way of getting access to files without needing to use an Open ERP client.
    There could have been other ways, but FTP proved itself to the developers to be the one that performed best at lowest cost.
-The next release of Open ERP uses SFTP.

-Once you're connected using FTP you get to the root of a directory for the document management system.
+Once you are connected using FTP you get to the root of a directory for the document management system.
 Once you enter that directory you find a structure that matches the structure defined in Open ERP.